 11.5.
-DENSITY
+LOT COVERAGE

-- 11.5.1 The combined ground coverage of all building on a lot must not exceed 40% of the area of the lot, interpreted as follows: - A. Where part of the lot has been lost to erosion, the area used for calculating ground coverage will be the original surveyed area, not the reduced are: and - B. Despite the definition of building in the Act, patios, parking pads and other hard surfaces at ground level are not included in the calculation of building are.
+- 11.5.1 The combined lot coverage of all building on a lot must not exceed 40% of the area of the lot, interpreted as follows: - A. Where part of the lot has been lost to erosion, the area used for calculating ground coverage will be the original surveyed area, not the reduced area: and - B. Despite the definition of building in the Act, patios, parking pads and other hard surfaces at ground level are not included in the calculation of lot coverage.